eerisken/cloud-computing-distributed-systems/README.md

-## Distributed & Fault-Tolerant Systems Experiments
+## Cloud Computing and Distributed & Fault-Tolerant Systems Experiments

-This is my repo of distributed and fault-tolerant systems experiments.
+This is my repo of Cloud Computing and Distributed & fault-tolerant systems experiments.